 One of the central insights of media studies is that a medium is not the same as a particular technology.
 We may call your iPhone a “phone,” but when it makes a call it uses technology more similar to radio than the old rotary phone plugged into your grandmother’s wall.15 Similarly, 30 Rock and Hill Street Blues are still “television” whether we watch them on a broadcast network, cable, or an online video site like Hulu.
 The genres and tropes, commercial considerations and labor relations that shape most TV programs remain sufficiently similar for us to situate the medium of television in a number of technically different platforms.
 In this way, academic journals and presses can easily transport many of the same conventions of reviewing, editing, and publishing to the online world—many already have.16

-Permalink for this paragraph 0 Take blogging, for instance.
+¶ 16 Leave a comment on paragraph 16 0 Take blogging, for instance.
 What makes a blog a blog is not just the fact that is online, or that we use digital tools to compose and update it.
 It is the newspaper or diary-like rhythm of discrete, chronological posts, the variable length of posts, and, above all, the relative lack of formal filters or selection processes that makes a blog different from, say, a news website or an online journal.
 When Blogger set out to popularize its concept in 1999, the company described its service as “push-button publishing,” while competitor LiveJournal promised a “simple-to-use (but extremely powerful and customizable) personal publishing (‘blogging’) tool…” in 2004.
 Blogs offered a means for posting and updating one’s thoughts without needing to know how to design a website by writing HTML code (“push-button publishing”).
 Before “blog” became a common term, companies like LiveJournal and DiaryLand framed their services in a language of personal, unedited writing.17 This informality and lack of editorial supervision is key to the enterprise.
 Wikipedia, after all, was preceded by Nupedia, an attempt at building an online encyclopedia with credentialed authors and a formal process of review; it generated nowhere near the output of Wikipedia, which introduced the little-known format of the wiki to the broader public and spawned countless imitators.
 Some of its successors were more open than others—the Mason Historiographiki, for instance, only includes input from approved contributors—but each embraced the basic principles of rapid editing and multiple authorship that defines a wiki.18

-Permalink for this paragraph 0 Around this time, my friend Ryan Reft suggested that we put together some kind of online publication that focused on historical scholarship.
+¶ 21 Leave a comment on paragraph 21 0 Around this time, my friend Ryan Reft suggested that we put together some kind of online publication that focused on historical scholarship.
 This project eventually took the form of a blog, although that was not necessarily our intention at first.
 We wanted to create a forum where we could circulate our ideas and create a community that substituted for the ones we lacked in our programs and departments.
 Beginning in January 2010, I worked with Ryan and Joel Suarez, graduate students at the University of California at San Diego and Georgetown, respectively, to set up the blog Tropics of Meta.
 Since then we have typically posted one or two stories a week on topics relating to historiography, our own research, or pop culture.
 Other posts present curious finds from the archives, like a 1957 ad for “WATE ON,” a product that promises to help women gain weight.
 The work may not be as tightly constructed or rigorously argued as something we would send to a journal, but it has given us a chance to write about our work in a more accessible style, for readers who might not pick up a journal or monograph.

-Permalink for this paragraph 0 More broadly, this kind of informal writing is just good practice.
+¶ 24 Leave a comment on paragraph 24 0 More broadly, this kind of informal writing is just good practice.
 The writing muscles can atrophy when we are passing time in an archive, grading papers, or waiting to hear back from a journal.
 The question remains whether this writing has any more tangible, professional value, in the sense that a tenure committee would consider a blog post about insane weight-gain products from the 1950s as a substantive scholarly work.
 We may be more prone to sloppy writing or easy generalizations when writing online, knowing that an editor is not going to come along and demand a footnote to support the assertion that NBC’s sitcom Community is “well-loved but still-struggling.”
 (Is there evidence that it is well-loved?
 Is it really struggling?)
 More substantively, I found it easier to state that Arab-Americans occupy “an indeterminate place in the US spectrum of race” in that post than in a journal article, where extensive evidence and reference to an established body of literature would be required to support the assertion.20

-Permalink for this paragraph 0 As professionals, we may be evaluated largely on peer reviewed, published writing, but much of what we do as scholars falls in between the formal and informal, the textual and the oral.
+¶ 26 Leave a comment on paragraph 26 0 As professionals, we may be evaluated largely on peer reviewed, published writing, but much of what we do as scholars falls in between the formal and informal, the textual and the oral.
 Digital publishing offers an opportunity to recognize the multifaceted nature of our work as historians and teachers, which is not limited to the printed page.
 It also helps us recognize that writing and print are not one and the same; back in the 1960s, media theorist Marshall McLuhan famously predicted a future “global village” where visual and aural media would eclipse the importance of print, yet the written word has more than held its own in the years since.22 In the age of Harry Potter and blogs, people are reading and writing more, even if much of that material dismays critics of the “cult of the amateur.”23 People write all the time.
 They compose text messages and emails; they write newsletters for church and work and post comments in endless “flame wars” on YouTube videos and news articles.24 Blogs and wikis are part of this general flurry of written activity; some posts may exhibit the same level of thought and style as a grocery list, but online publishing remains a valuable outlet for historians and other scholars to share their work (however raw), air their thoughts (however inchoate), and show off their archival finds (however silly).
 This material may not contribute to tenure and promotion; it may reveal one’s work in a less polished or persuasive form than an article or book.
 However, it can offer real benefits to the process of writing as an outlet for expression that is freer and faster than traditional publishing.
 It also provides an arena for collaboration and discussion that can serve the same varied purposes as a graduate school cohort, a writing group, or the peer review process.

 About the author: Alex Sayf Cummings is an assistant professor of History at Georgia State University, and previously taught in the Media Studies Program at Vassar College.
 His book on the history of music piracy and intellectual property law is forthcoming from Oxford University Press.